StackOne vs Composio vs Truto: AI Agent Integration Benchmarks (2026)

 - Test per-customer customization.
 Can the platform handle custom fields, custom objects, and per-tenant schema variations without code changes?

 - Simulate rate-limit pressure.
-Hit the platform with realistic concurrency.
+Hit the platform with realistic concurrency using the harness above.
 Does it give you the visibility to debug throughput issues, or does it abstract away the information you need?

 - Evaluate connector extensibility.
 Request a connector that doesn't exist yet.
 How long does it take?
 Does it require a code deploy from the vendor?